-However, hobby applications (as well as industrial electronics, most medical and all military products) are excluded from this onerous change which is a good thing as, to be frank, it is far harder for the average person to solder well with the current generation of lead-free solders!
+HOWEVER, hobby applications (as well as industrial electronics, most medical and all military products) are excluded from this onerous change which is a good thing as, to be frank, it is far harder for the average person to solder well with the current generation of lead-free solders!

-So, there is no need to even think about this issue.
-However, we do wish to make the point that with leaded solders now being produced in far lower volumes, lead bearing solders can expect to see price increases over the next decade plus inevitable shortages in the lower temperature solders that are very, very specialised.
-(Already we need to buy ever greater batches and pay much more, because the manufacturers are finding it less profitable).
+So-there is no need to even think about this issue.
+We DO however wish to make the point that with leaded solders now being produced in far lower volumes, lead bearing solders can expect to see price increases over the next decade PLUS inevitable shortages in the lower temperature solders which are very, very specialised.
+(Already we need to buy ever greater batches and pay much more, because manufacturers are finding it less profitable).